-In this article, I've researched my top 20 stock picks that you can hold long-term in your portfolio and enjoy the monthly or quarterly dividends, along with the benefit of investing in quality companies.
+In this article, I've researched my top 20 stock picks that you can hold long-term in your portfolio and enjoy the monthly or quarterly dividend payments, along with the benefit of investing in quality companies.

 That means high-dividend stocks.
 There are plenty of those available, and they represent some of the best-known companies in America.

-We’ll get into why high-dividend stocks are a solid strategy in a flat or declining market later on.
-But in the meantime, let’s get to 20 stocks to invest in 2022 and beyond.
+We’ll get into why dividend investing is a solid strategy in a flat or declining market later on.
+But in the meantime, let’s get to 20 stocks to invest in 2023 and beyond.